What are lice?

-Because body lice live in clothing, not on the body, drugs are generally not needed unless the person is severely infested.
-The most common way to kill body lice and eggs is to wash clothing and bedding in hot water [130°F (54.44°C) or higher] in a washing machine.
+Because body lice live in clothing, not on the body, medicines are generally not needed unless the person is severely infested.
+The most common way to kill body lice and eggs is to wash clothing and bedding in hot water [130°F (54.5°C) or higher] in a washing machine.

-- Permethrin creme rinse 1% (such as Nix) is a common first choice for treating head lice.
+- Permethrin creme rinse 1% (such as Nix), which is a common first choice for treating head lice.
 It kills lice and their eggs for 2 weeks or more after it has been rinsed off.

-- Shampoos containing pyrethrins and piperonyl butoxide (such as A-200, Pronto, Rid) are left on the hair for 10 minutes and then rinsed out.
-A second treatment is needed 1 week after the first to kill newly hatched lice.
+- Shampoos containing pyrethrins and piperonyl butoxide (such as Rid), which are left on the hair for 10 minutes and then rinsed out.
+A second treatment is needed 9 days after the first to kill newly hatched lice.

-- Benzyl alcohol 5% (Ulesfia) is used to treat head lice.
+- Benzyl alcohol 5% (Ulesfia), which is used to treat head lice.
 It is applied to the hair on the head, left on for 10 minutes, and then rinsed off.

-- Malathion lotion (Ovide) is used to treat head lice.
+- Malathion lotion (Ovide), which is used to treat head lice.
 It is applied to hair on the head, left on for 8 to 12 hours, then rinsed off.
 If lice are still present 7 to 9 days later, a second treatment must be done.

 Antihistamines (both prescription and nonprescription) can help relieve the itching that often occurs with lice.
 These medicines may cause drowsiness.
 Don't give antihistamines to your child unless you've checked with the doctor first.

 If there is a serious skin infection, antibiotics may be needed.